 Giant 55 gallon contractor garbage bags are your friend.
 I wrapped the camera as well as the jib motors in such a way that any rain wouldn’t pool (affecting the weight and balance.)
 I also had to prevent any water that might drip down cables to the monitor.
 I bought clear plastic bags to cover the monitor screen.

 Everything worked perfectly.
 Luckily, it stopped raining after the event, so tear-down was easy.
 I still had to let the cases and other exposed gear dry out for a few days… so, perhaps I’d suggest hazard pay or an extra gear charge if I did this again.

-An associate of mine, Aaron Ralph Thomas, sent me these lower images of his experience, teleprompting in Delaware.
-He asked me about solutions for operating a presidential teleprompter in the rain.
-I repeated the clear plastic bag suggestion and a few other tips including having cables drape lower so that any rain wouldn’t enter that way.
-He used the tips, made a few modifications to his system, and everyone was happy.
+An associate of mine, Aaron Ralph Thomas sent me these lower images of his experience prompting in Delaware.
+He asked me about solutions for presidential teleprompting in the rain.
+I repeated the clear plastic bag suggestion and a few other tips including having cables drape lower so that any rain wouldn’t enter this way.
+He used the tips, made a few modifications to his system and everyone was happy.
 Good job Aaron!

-For boats, I’d do the same: wrapping everything a little tighter since the spray would come from more directions, and be extra careful with the sealing, and rinsing because of the salt content in the water… depending on where your boat is.
+For boats, I’d do the same, but wrapping everything a little tighter since the spray would come from more directions, and be extra careful with the sealing, and rinsing afterwards because of the salt content in the water…